-1. The Parliament may, on a motion of the committee mentioned in Rule 6.4, amend these standing orders.
+1. The Parliament may, on a motion of the Standards, Procedures and Public Appointments Committee, amend these standing orders.
 Any decision of the Parliament to amend the standing orders shall, if taken by division, require an absolute majority.
 Any amendment to the standing orders must be consistent with the requirements of the Act.